 - All students will be supported to participate in education as their authentic selves.

-- The Respectful Schools Respectful Behaviour resource underpins the DoE’s approach to supporting sexual and gender diversity within schools.
+- The Respectful Schools Respectful Behaviour resource underpins DECYP’s approach to supporting sexual and gender diversity within schools.

 - The curriculum content supports students to develop knowledge, understanding and skills that will help them to understand that diversity is a part of the world we live in, and to establish and manage respectful relationships.
 It also supports them to develop positive practices in relation to their reproductive and sexual health and the development of their identities.

-- The Supporting Sexuality, Sex, and Gender Diversity in Schools resource ensures all young people who identify as LGBTIQ+ are included and supported in public education in Tasmania.
+- The Supporting Sexuality, Sex, and Gender Diversity in Schools Policy ensures all young people who identify as LGBTIQ+ are included and supported in public education in Tasmania.

 - The Guidelines for Inclusive Language enable everyone, regardless of culture, race or ethnicity, gender, sexual orientation or gender identity, age, disability or socioeconomic status to feel that they are being reflected in dialogue.